TISUnion/PrimeBackup/docs/config.md

 #### ignored_files

-A list of file names to be ignored during backup.
-It contains `session.lock` by default to solve the backup failure problem caused by `session.lock` being occupied by the server in Windows

-This item should contain a regular expression.
-Note that due to it being a JSON file, the escape character "" should be doubled, i.e., "\".
+The list of filenames to ignore during backup, does not support regex matching.
+It is recommended to use `ignored_files_regex` to support more accurate and specific matching methods.
+This setting is retained only for backward compatibility.

 - Type: `List[str]`

+#### ignored_files_regex

+The list of filenames to be ignored during backup will be matched by regex.
+By default, it only includes `session.lock` to resolve the issue where `session.lock` is occupied by the server on Windows, causing the backup to fail.
+For this setting, enter a regex.
+Noting that since it is a JSON file, the escape character "\" needs to be typed twice, that is, "\\".

+- Type：`List[str]`

 #### follow_target_symlink